 Comparing the Chase Freedom Flex and Chase Freedom Unlimited

-Chase Freedom Flex and Chase Freedom Unlimited have the same welcome bonus offer
+Chase Freedom Flex and Chase Freedom Unlimited welcome offers

 Chase Freedom Flex and Chase Freedom Unlimited Annual Fees

 Chase Freedom Flex and Chase Freedom Unlimited Redemption options